 Color can be important to overall design but can cause issues for those with visual impairments or those who are colorblind.
 If you are using color, be sure to pick colors with high contrast.
-The rule to meet WCAG AA standards is a contrast of 4.5:1 for font below 18 points and 3:1 for font 18 points and above.
+The rule to meet WCAG AA standards is a contrast of 4.5:1.
 There are ways to check your contrast, which I will describe below, but if you want to avoid having to check each time then focus on having a light color font on a dark background or a dark color font on a light background.
 The more contrast, the better!